McMonds/forge-compiler/README.md

 ## ✨ Features

-Forge is currently in **Phase II (Complete)**, offering a robust foundation for building complex applications.
+Forge is currently in **Phase III (Complete)**, offering a powerful type system with generics, traits, and a robust module system.

 ### 🛡️ Static Type System
 - **Strong Type Checking**: All types verified at compile time